benmvp/slides/2023/halfstackclt/webdev.md

   - This is why JS is backwards compatible - so my 20yo site still works
 - **FOUR:** According to the Recent Updates
   - I had at least 70 members!
+  - I wonder what Matt Hamlin is up to these days
 - **FIVE:** I suggested using the AOL browser to view the page
-  - It "should be okay" using Internet Explorer or Netscape Navigator
+  - It "should be okay" using Internet Explorer (probably v4) or Netscape Navigator
   - Best viewed on an 800x600 res monitor!
   - Used `<table>` for 2-column layout
   - Still "responsive" nearly 20 years later!